funmu/katka/samples/getOneDrive/README.md

-# Get My OneDrive
+# My OneDrive

-*Get My OneDrive* is a simple utility to list and download files from OneDrive storage.
+*My OneDrive* is a simple utility to list and download files from OneDrive storage.

 ##Problem##
 OneDrive provides a convenient way to store files.
 To manage storage and ensure we have a local copy of the files, a utility is required to list and download files.